STAMP-project/camp/docs/pages/contributing.md

 *   Features

-    * A "version" command that displays the version.
+    * A "version" command that displays the version of CAMP, but also the version of Z3, Python and the underlying OS.

+    * Add option to the generate command to only estimate the number of configurations"

 *   Refactorings

     *   Rewrite the YAML codec so that it parses test reports and returns the proper CAMP object instead of a dictionary.

+    *   Refactor the YAML parser so that all the boilerplate code about ignored/missing entries is written once and for all.

+    *   Spread the use to tests.commons in the test for CAMP generate and CAMP realize

 *   Configuration

     *   Find a way to have documentation available per version, when a new version is released.

+    *   Restore testing multiple versions of python and Z3 on Circle-CI

 <a name="layout" />
 ## The Source Code